 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

-It’s best to let a pro like one from McKinley Heating Service Experts in Edmonton work on repairing or replacing this part.
+It’s better to let a professional like one from McKinley Heating Service Experts in Edmonton work on repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

-We want you to be fully happy with our furnace repair in Edmonton.
+We want you to be completely satisfied with our furnace repair in Edmonton.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*